 - Professor Robert Thomas

 We are also very grateful to the Ministry of Justice, HMCTS and the Home Office for their attendance and contribution to the work and meetings of the Working Party.
-Also to Kingsley Napley who pledged their support to the Working Party.
+Also to Kingsley Napley who supported the Working Party.

 The Working Party was administered by JUSTICE staff members Jean-Benoit Louveaux and Sarah Looney, with oversight from Jodie Blackstock, Legal Director.

 With the benefit of evidence from a wide range of expert consultees, and working with the judges, HMCTS, the Ministry of Justice and the Home Office throughout, Working Party members have formulated 48 practical recommendations for change.